sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Appendix C. Internal Model

-This appendix defines the internal structure of the Nablla type model in a more formal style.
+This appendix defines the internal structure of the Sercrod type model in a more formal style.

 ### C.1 Purpose